Jickelsen/michelsen.se/content/photo/crossing-the-lake/index.md

 ---
 title: Crossing the Lake
 subtitle: Yashica Electro 35 with Kodak Gold 200
-summary: Remember when we used to go to work? \#KodakGold \#YashicaElectro35
+summary: Now these seem like images from another time \#KodakGold \#YashicaElectro35
 tags:
 - Electro35
 - Göteborg